Remarkablecloud/docs/Billing/how-billing-works.md

 Some services are protected by our 30 Days Money Back Guarantee, if you are not 100% satisfied with our service, we will refund your money during the first 30 days, some products, services, or addons are not eligible for money back:

-Domain names
+- Domain names
-SSL Certificated
+- SSL Certificated
-Software Licenses
+- Software Licenses
-Support fees
+- Technical Support fees

 !!!
 Managed Cloud Servers & Bare Metal Managed Server have a 7 days Satisfaction Guarantee